 Consisting of polyps in which individual polyps bud asexually off of their parents from the side, like modern Hydra (or Cloudina), not like scyphozoans.

 Possess septa but no dissepiments and at most one tabula.

 Vendobiont based on the arguable presence in the Ediacaran.
 That these early conulariids (if that's what they are) have three-fold symmetry undermines the argument for a relationship with Cnidarians.
-Could they be independently derived from other three-fold symmetric Ediacarans like Tribrachidium?
+Ivantsov and Fedonkin, 2010 ask if they be independently derived from other three-fold symmetric Ediacarans like Tribrachidium

-Bilateria (also referred to as "Bilateralia" in older literature): Monophyletic group containing most animals.
+Sometimes called "Bilateralia" in older literature.
+Monophyletic group containing most animals.
 In simple terms, bilaterians are animals with a distinct front, back, top, and bottom.